-When overseeing accounts receivable (AR), following the right measurements is fundamental to guarantee the well-being of your business’s cash stream and minimize dangers related to unpaid solicitations.
+When overseeing accounts receivable (AR), using the right metrics is fundamental to ensuring the health of your business’s cash flow and minimizing risks associated with unpaid invoices.
 Here are five basic measures to screen in your AR reports:

 1. Sales Outstanding Days (DSO)

-- What it is: DSO measures the normal number of days it takes for a company to collect installments after a deal has been made.
+- What it is: DSO measures the typical number of days it takes for a company to collect payments after a deal is made.

 - Why it thinks: A high DSO demonstrates that your company may be battling to collect installments, which can put a strain on cash flow.
 In a perfect world, the lower the DSO, the better, as it appears that you’re collecting installments quickly.